kylejones200/psis_4700_applied_ai/webslides/lecture2_Data-and-Models.md

 ## Data Exploration Matters

-Summaries reveal shape.
+Summaries reveal shape
-Visuals expose issues.
+Visuals expose issues
 Exploration prevents surprises

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.